This article was updated November 2020.

 Another company’s management team struggled to plan around the complexities of their revenue recognition requirements.
 With a new product line under consideration, they needed to understand the effect the requirements may have on existing products, operations, and overall profitability.
 The launch also required a highly coordinated effort to avoid slowing growth while the new product ramped up.

 The company used a CPM solution to provide the collaborative planning tool needed across the management team.
 With the tool in place, they were able to quickly experiment with multiple what-if scenarios and gain visibility to the net effect for each across the organization’s operations.

 When the board of directors saw the resulting options from the analysis, they had a clear view of the real effect of the company’s business drivers, allowing decisions to be made based on a foundation of highly visible and accessible data.

-Tech companies on the path to growth don’t always have the luxury of time when it comes to delivering on it.
+Tech companies on the path to growth don’t always have the luxury of time when it comes to delivering.
 There’s too much competition, too many variables, and too many distractions threatening to slow their momentum.
-A CPM system enables companies to stay coordinated and on track and confidently pursue their growth strategy.
+A CPM system enables companies to stay coordinated, on track, and confidently pursue their growth strategy.